Earn your master’s degree from UMassD

 - As a state university UMass Dartmouth’s tuition and fees are more manageable.

-- Conveniently located in the SouthCoast of Massachusetts, UMass Dartmouth is the only ABA program in this region and there is a strong, local demand for BCBAs.
+- Conveniently located in the SouthCoast of Massachusetts where there is a strong, local demand for BCBAs.

 - The UMassD program is structured so that individuals can do their experience hours as part of their job, provided they can be supervised by a certified BCBA.